 Why I'm Writing Things on the Internet

 I sat in my dorm room one evening when I was a freshman at the University of Colorado at Boulder.
 I was clicking around on my Gateway desktop computer, probably violating all kinds of piracy laws.
 It was just after midnight, when I realized that yesterday was my mom’s birthday.
 I had not called her.
 Even worse, I had not even thought about her.
-Yes, I was that self-absorbed.
+My mother.
+On her birthday.

 I hurriedly grabbed my Nokia cell phone (you remember the one) and dialed her number.
 No answer.
 So I recorded a message.
 It was apologetic.
 It was adoring.
 It was long.
 But it was late.